DigitalGeographyLab/30DayMapChallenge/README.md

 ![A map of Madagascar, showing deforestation pressure on the world’s fourth-largest island’s protected areas](2021/11/19/Mada_map_PA_eff.jpg)

 - Map: Johanna Eklund
-- Data: Eklund, J., Coad, L., Geldmann, J., & Cabeza, M. (2019).
+- Data and further reading: Eklund, J., Coad, L., Geldmann, J., & Cabeza, M. (2019).
 What constitutes a useful measure of protected area effectiveness?
 A case study of management inputs and protected area impacts in Madagascar.
 Conservation Science and Practice, 1(10).
 [DOI:10.1111/csp2.107](https://doi.org/10.1111/csp2.107)